andrewlinzie/gitops-infra/README.md

 ---

-## Current State (Phase 5)
+## Current State

-* Dev auto-update pipeline working
+- Dev environment auto-updates via CI pipeline
-* Staging manual promotion working
+- Staging and prod promotion workflows are manual
-* Prod promotion workflow implemented
+- ArgoCD is integrated and continuously reconciles this repository into the EKS cluster
-* Argo CD NOT yet integrated
+- Each commit to this repository represents a deployment event

 ---

-## Future Phases
+## Future Enhancements

-* Argo CD installation and configuration
+- Multi-service GitOps standardization and templating
-* Automatic reconciliation from Git to cluster
+- Policy enforcement and validation (e.g., preventing invalid promotions)
-* Rollback via Git history
+- Enhanced promotion workflows across environments
-* Multi-service GitOps management
+- Integration with observability and alerting systems